Arcadia-Y/LTL-Model-Checker/README.md

 cargo run --release -- <ts_file> <ltl_file>
 ```

+We also provide some optional arguments, run `[ltl-chcker] --help` for more details.

 ## Workflow Overview
 The model checking process follows these general steps for each LTL formula $\varphi$ to be checked against a transition system $TS$: